 Dinghy Instructor & Youth Mentee Programme

-The aim is to provide a mentoring programme that will assist HISC youth (15 yrs+) prepare for the RYA Dinghy Instructor (DI) course and also offer valuable teaching experience to recently qualified RYA Dinghy Instructors post the DI course.
+Entering its third year, the aim of this programme is to provide a mentoring scheme that will assist older HISC Youth members (15 yrs+) prepare for the RYA Dinghy Instructor course and also offer valuable teaching experience to recently qualified RYA Dinghy Instructors post the DI course.

 Why is this needed?